 Why these two metrics?
 Retention rate is an easy one.
 You can’t get work done, let alone high-quality work, if valuable team members are quitting.

 Meanwhile, value and recognition is a strong leading indicator of retention.
 An incredible amount of research shows high correlations between feeling valued on the job and sticking around.
+This is because lack of salary or professional growth as well as poor supervisor interactions feed into this number.
 If you see employees feeling undervalued, you’ll likely see higher attrition in the future.

 How To Respond To Changes In Longitudinal Metrics

 Unless you’re in a hyper-static category, any longitudinal metric you track will change over time.
 The better thing to consider as you track those metrics is what increases or decreases mean.

 For instance, we generally think that high sales close rates are good.
 But, they could be a sign of a company being too conservative.
 Not entering new markets and not trying to work with different types of prospects will yield great numbers…but not necessarily long-term growth or viability.

 As your organization goes through transitions, keep an eye on those metrics.
 Trying new things may bring certain numbers down…but that might be okay.
 Meanwhile, certain organizational initiatives may be about driving these numbers up.
 If you don’t see improvements over a period of time, you have an objective sign that you need to revise your process.

 Keep in mind that tracking longitudinal metrics is all about avoiding knee-jerk reactions.
 The process of consistently collecting and tracking these numbers gives you the jump you need on issues before panic sets in.